 Survivors will be able to apply for compensation, however, compensation will not be issued until after the implementation date.
 Claims for compensation will begin to be processed for compensation 120 days from August 19th, 2019, subject to any appeals that are brought.

-The Claims Form is available for review here or by contacting Gowling WLG.
-Right now, we encourage people to review the Claims Form and requirements.
+The Claim Form is available for review here by contacting Gowling WLG.
+Right now, we encourage people to review the Claim Form and requirements.
 Information about how to make a claim will become available on this website in the coming weeks.
-Once the claims process has started, Class Members will have two and a half years to complete the Claims Form.
+Once the claims process has started, Class Members will have two and a half years to complete the Claim Form.
 To be eligible for compensation, Survivor Class Members must have attended one of the identified Day Schools listed on Schedule K.

 You can also find answers to frequently asked questions in our FAQ section, copies of important notices, access to key forms and other documents in our Documents section, as well as most recent updates in the settlement process.